Send the link below via email or IMCopy

 3. Identify all rhetorical/poetic strategies (i.e. narrative strategies) an author uses to communicate the main themes of a story or poem.

-4. Illustrate how plot, characterization and narrative strategies shape the way we respond to the main theme/message of the story.
+4. Illustrate how plot, characterization and narrative strategies shape the way we respond to the main theme/message of the story or poem.

 As you watch the following spoken word performance, try to do the following actions: